 I first got to know Poblenou when I was looking to move away from the centre and get closer to the beach.
 It was during that search that I stumbled across this little gem of a street.

-Unlike the better known Rambla Poblenou, carrer Marià Aguilo offers a glimpse into the heart and the soul of a still traditional Barcelona barri or neighborhood.
+Like the better-known Rambla Poblenou, carrer Marià Aguilo offers a glimpse into the heart and the soul of a still traditional Barcelona barri or neighborhood.
 A friend who runs a business here told me that he still hears some of the older residents refer to venturing to the centre of the city as “going to Barcelona”, a journey which only takes 20 minutes!

-I like to amble through the shops and in the small maze of streets next to the Mercat del Poblenou covered market just East of it, finally taking a seat on the aesthetically pleasing park chairs dotted along the length of the street and people watch under the spindly orange trees while deciding when to take a drink and rub shoulders with the veins of Poblenou at the small but perfectly formed La Pubilla or Bitacora near the library.
+It’s great to amble through the shops and in the small maze of streets next to the Mercat del Poblenou, the covered market, and end the walk by taking a seat on the aesthetically pleasing park chairs dotted along the length of the street under the spindly orange trees while deciding where to take a drink and rub shoulders with the veins of Poblenou at the small but perfectly formed La Pubilla or Bitacora near the library.